CodingTrain/website-archive/_CodingChallenges/163-bezier.md

     time: "21:40"
 ---

-Have you ever wanted to know more about the p5.js bezier function?
-Well I have good news for you!
-Thanks to the generous donation of Jason Oswald I do a deep dive exploring the bezier function.
+Have you ever wanted to know more about bézier curves in p5.js?
+Thanks to a generous donation from Jason Oswald, I do a deep dive exploring the bézier curve function and the math behind the algorithm?